- Family: Cichlidae

 Your peacock bass will need a tank that is relatively warm, with temperatures ranging between 75 and 81 degrees Fahrenheit. pH should be between 6.5 and 7.5.
 Juvenile and fry fish will need even warmer temperatures of no less than 76 degrees.

 A good filtration system is imperative to raising healthy peacock bass.
 As these fish grow larger, they place an immense bioload on the tank.
 Your tank will get dirty very quickly once you have one or more adult peacock bass in your tank.
 Ideally, you should try to install an external or sump filtration system.

-Peacock bass need a high quality environment with very low levels of pollutants.
+Peacock bass needs a high-quality environment with very low levels of pollutants.
 They also need high levels of dissolved oxygen.
-They are somewhat sensitive to lower oxygen levels, but can tolerate it better than some species because they are used to living in slower flowing tributaries.
+They are somewhat sensitive to lower oxygen levels but can tolerate it better than some species because they are used to living in slower-flowing tributaries.

 One of the most important details to notice about peacock bass, related to how you set up and ornate the tank, is that they do have a tendency to jump.
 Therefore, you should always place a cover on the top of the tank to prevent this from happening.

 Peacock bass requires sand and/or gravel at the bottom of their tanks for forage.
 In the wild, these fish will filter the sand for shrimp, insects, and other small prey.
 They also like plenty of rocks and structures behind which they can hide.
 You can also add plants or ledges, as these fish need a place to wait for prey and ambush species (even though they aren’t necessarily doing that in your tank!)

 Peacock Bass Tank Mates